rjalili/clerk-ui/README.md

 # Clerk User Interface

-Store data entered in a textbox as JSON
+Store data to clerk
+If valid JSON is entered, that is stored
+Otherwise, {"data": text_entered } is stored as the object

 Fetch data, given a key